 Just when you thought people couldn’t get any worse, you learn there is such a thing as “medical identity theft.”
 This is where someone impersonates you to get medical treatment and prescription drugs.
 This could affect you down the line if you are seeking medical care or medication.

-Have an HSA or FSA?
-Check your balance to make sure all those charges look gravy.
+In the U.S. and have an HSA or FSA?
+Check your balance to make sure all those charges look legit.

-DON’T THROW OUT THAT BILL.
-Sometimes we (meaning, me) like to ignore medical bills, knowing that we can put off paying them; plus, that envelope is taking up space on the coffee table and causing a lot of anxiety.
-Take a deep breath and open the bill.
-Make sure it is for treatment you actually received.
-If not, be sure to take it up with the medical facility and let them know that you may be a victim of—here’s that phrase again—medical identity theft.
+Also, look at that bill!
+Sometimes we put off paying medical bills, but open your bills in a timely manner and make sure they are for treatment you actually received.
+If not, be sure to take it up with the medical facility and let them know that you may be a victim of medical identity theft.

-I won’t delve into the time I left my passport on a bus in Manchester (luckily I wasn’t worth enough for my identity to be stolen, apparently).
-But what are the risks if you lose yours?
-It’s harder to commit identity theft with just a passport number; more likely, someone would be forging your passport to be sold on the dark web (spooky).
+What are the risks if you lose your passport?
+It’s harder to commit identity theft with just a passport number; more likely, someone would be forging your passport to be sold on the dark web.
 Of course, if the number is stolen in conjunction with other financial information, this will definitely make identity theft easier.
-That’s why it’s important to (see again, step #1) go straight to the source and find out exactly what information was exposed during a data breach.
+That’s why it’s important to (see again, tip #1) go straight to the source and find out exactly what information was exposed during a data breach.

-Your Social Security number and driver’s license info is tossed around pretty recklessly these days.
-You’ve put them on countless job and apartment applications, and places like the university you attended have them as part of your personal records.
-If there is a breach at any company or financial institution, you’ll want to find out if your SSN was part of the information that was exposed.
+Your Social Security number, email address, and driver’s license info is tossed around pretty recklessly these days.
+You’ve put them on countless forms, like job and apartment applications, and places like the university you attended have them as part of your personal records.
+If there is a breach at any company or financial institution, you’ll want to find out if your personal data was part of the information that was exposed.
 And if that’s the case, you’ll want to take proactive measures to protect your info and identity.